 Our analysis considers the \emph{interleaving model}~\cite{DBLP:books/mit/Dolev2000}, in which the node's program is a sequence of \emph{(atomic) steps}.
-Each step starts with an internal computation and finishes with a single communication operation, \ie message $send$ or $receive$.

-The {\em state}, $s_i$, of node $p_i \in \sP$ includes all of $p_i$'s variables as well as the set of all incoming communication channels.
-Note that $p_i$'s step can change $s_i$ as well as remove a message from $channel_{j,i}$ (upon message arrival) or add a message in $channel_{i,j}$ (when a message is sent).
-The term {\em system state} refers to a tuple of the form $c = (s_1, s_2, \cdots, s_n)$ (system configuration), where each $s_i$ is $p_i$'s state (including messages in transit to $p_i$).
-We define an {\em execution (or run)} $R={c_0,a_0,c_1,a_1,\ldots}$ as an alternating sequence of system states $c_x$ and steps $a_x$, such that each system state $c_{x+1}$, except for the starting one, $c_0$, is obtained from the preceding system state $c_x$ by the execution of step $a_x$.
+Each step starts with an internal computation and finishes with a single communication operation, \ie a message $send$ or $receive$.
+The \emph{state}, $s_i$, of node $p_i \in \sP$ includes all of $p_i$'s variables and $channel_{j,i}$.
+The term \emph{system state} (or configuration) refers to the tuple $c = (s_1, s_2, \cdots, s_n)$.
+We define an \emph{execution (or run)} $R={c[0],a[0],c[1],a[1],\ldots}$ as an alternating sequence of system states $c[x]$ and steps $a[x]$, such that each $c[x+1]$, except for the starting one, $c[0]$, is obtained from $c[x]$ by $a[x]$'s execution.

-Let $R'$ and $R''$ be a prefix, and respectively, a suffix of $R$, such that $R'$ is a finite sequence, which starts with a system state and ends with a step $a_x \in R'$, and $R''$ is an unbounded sequence, which starts in the system state that immediately follows step $a_x$ in $R$.
-In this case, we can use $\circ$ as the operator to denote that $R=R' \circ R''$ concatenates $R'$ with $R''$.